Eating Low FODMAP on St. Patrick’s Day

 Carrots & Potatoes Have No Detectable FODMAPs

 Carrots and white potatoes are typically used in the dish as well and thankfully neither of them has any detectable FODMAPs in their serving sizes.
+You can read about how Monash University tests and re-tests vegetables in this article.

 Let’s Talk About Horseradish